Complaint: Attorney fees

 Before filing the complaint, it is important for plaintiff(s) to remember that Federal courts can impose liability for the prevailing party's attorney fees to the losing party, if the judge considers the case frivolous or for purposes of harassment, even when the case was voluntarily dismissed.
 In the case of Fox v.
 Vice, the U.S. Supreme Court held that reasonable attorneys' fees could be awarded to the defendant under 42 U.S.C.
 Sec.
 1988, but only for costs that the defendant would not have incurred "but for the frivolous claims."
 Even when there is no actual trial or judgment, if there is only pre-trial motion practice such as motions to dismiss, attorney fee shifting still can be awarded under FRCP Rule 11 when the opposing party files a Motion for Sanctions and the court issue an order identifying the sanctioned conduct and the basis for the sanction.
 The losing party has a right to appeal any order for sanctions in the higher court.
 In the state courts, each party is generally responsible only for its own attorney fees, with certain exceptions.

+England and Wales

+In 1883, the Rules of the Supreme Court replaced the term complaint with statement of claim.
+This was then replaced in 1998 with particulars of claim by the Civil Procedure Rules, which also replaced the word plaintiff with claimant as part of a drastic reform of English legal terminology.
+Thus, in England and Wales, a claimant now initiates a claim by filing a claim form (instead of a writ of summons), and either pleads particulars of claim on the claim form itself or as a separate document.